Shivam06/Beer-Recommendation-and-Application-of-MAB/README.md

-# Beer-Recommendation-and-Application-of-MAB
+# Recommendation-System
-Minor Project I am working on during 6th Semester.
+Project I am working on for Minors, 6th Sem, 2017.